From the Riace bronzes to the present day

 The word then passed to Ferdinando Marinelli, owner of the homonymous foundry which cast most of Berti’s bronze works.

 The history of the company is now more than secular: in 1905 in Florence, Ferdinando Marinelli sr. At the age of eighteen he started his own business as a caster, after having learned and perfected the stirrup and lost wax casting techniques.
 In 1919 he took over the premises of the Gabellini di Rifredi foundry, where he founded the Ferdinando Marinelli Artistic Foundry.
 The Foundry then quickly became one of the most important in Florence and Italy.
-In addition to making replicas of classical statues, Marinelli worked with the major Tuscan sculptors of the first half of the twentieth century.
+In addition to making posthumous first edition originals of classical statues, Marinelli worked with the major Tuscan sculptors of the first half of the twentieth century.

 Today the grandson, Ferdinando Marinelli jr., Continues the same business with great passion and success.
 And he told in detail how the works of art come to light using the lost wax technique.